cr22rc/fabricSDKJavaMultiDomainSample/README.md

 Once Fabric network from SDK is running you can run this sample with:

-`mvn  clean install exec:java -Dexec.mainClass="org.cr22rc.MultiDomainSample"`
+`MAVEN_OPTS=-ea mvn  clean install exec:java -Dexec.mainClass="org.cr22rc.MultiDomainSample"`